husky-team/pyhusky/README.md

 Configuration
 -------------

-It is the same as configuration for Husky.
+It is the same configuration as Husky.
 See (Config-How-to)[https://github.com/husky-team/husky/wiki/Config-How-to].

 Example to run:
 -------------